Community Based Transition Center

 Offering our adult students authentic experiences and schedules, preparing them for their futures as thriving citizens of our community after graduation.

 Community Based Transition Center (CBTC) is a transition services program at the Richland School District located at the Teaching & Learning Administration Center on Keene Road in West Richland.
-CBTC has two designated classrooms specifically designed for transition services with a furnished kitchen.
+CBTC has three designated classrooms specifically designed for transition services with a furnished kitchen.

 Students will have access to services and facilities in the local community and can utilize public transportation to/from CBTC.

 - Adult students (18-21) currently accessing self-contained instructional placement at a district high school

 - Students who benefit from high level of staff support

 - Students eligible for Department of Disabilities Administration services

 - Students able to work independently for at least 5 minutes

 - Students who maintain safe behavior within the community